MediaMonkey: Music library

 MediaMonkey's music library attempts to organize and categorize a user's music collection.
 Upon installation, it will scan the user's hard drives for music files and add them to its library.
 Ratings and playback information can be imported from other media players such as Winamp and Windows Media Player.
 Podcasts are supported through the Podcatcher which allows the user to subscribe to podcasts that MediaMonkey will automatically download.
 It can also monitor the user's hard drive to ensure that any changes are automatically updated in the library.

 Device sync

 MediaMonkey can sync music files with most portable audio devices including the Apple iPod, Apple iPhone, Palm Pre, and Android-based devices.

 Addons

 MediaMonkey has support for third-party plugins to extend the base functionality.
 Available plugins include a Last.fm scrobbler, a plugin to show lyrics, and a web remote-control interface.
-MediaMonkey also supports the Winamp 2 API, allowing a user to use any of the many input, output, DSP, and visualization plugins developed for Winamp.
+MediaMonkey also supports the Winamp 2 API, allowing a user to use many of the input, output, DSP, and visualization plugins developed for Winamp.
+(Note: General, DSP, and visualization Winamp plugins are supported in MediaMonkey 3 and 4 only.)